Minority candidates see both success and veiled racism - Sentinel Colorado

-Various Democratic strategists said Wednesday that the outcome displayed the need for the party to reconsider its strategy heading into 2020 and beyond.
+Several Democratic strategists said Wednesday that the outcome showed the need for the party to recalibrate its strategy heading into 2020 and beyond.

-To win, they said, the party has to expand its base of black and brown voters while also calling out racism more directly and doing more to persuade white voters to reject bigotry.
+To win, they said, the party must expand its base of black and brown voters while also calling out racism more directly and doing more to persuade white voters to reject bigotry.

 “At some point, voters have to stop rewarding racist behavior,” said activist Brittany Packnett.

-During the campaign cycle, Trump referred to black Tallahassee mayor and Democratic candidate for Florida governor Andrew Gillum as “a thief” due to of an undercover FBI investigation into his acceptance of Broadway tickets.
+During the campaign cycle, Trump referred to black Tallahassee mayor and Democratic candidate for Florida governor Andrew Gillum as “a thief” because of an undercover FBI investigation into his acceptance of Broadway tickets.
 Trump also branded Gillum’s city “corrupt.”

 And he framed Yale Law School graduate, veteran lawmaker and Georgia gubernatorial candidate Stacey Abrams, a black woman, as incompetent.